 Try some similar camping side dishes too.

-What kind of beans go in a Mexican Three Bean Salad?
+- What kind of beans go in a Mexican Three Bean Salad?
 This one uses garbanzo beans, black beans, pinto beans and uses only shelf-stable pantry ingredients that don’t need to be cooked.
-It is a great option when you need camping food recipes no refrigeration required.
+It is a great side dish when you need camping food recipes no refrigeration required.

 Print This Recipe